-TS and TRS cables might look almost identical, but the roles they fulfil can be dramatically different, and being able to tell them apart can be vitally important when setting up your audio equipment and instruments.
+TS and TRS cables might look almost identical, but the roles they fulfill can be dramatically different, and being able to tell them apart can be vitally important when setting up your audio equipment and instruments.
 A TS cable in the wrong place can lead to audio distortion in some cases, while a TRS cable could be overkill in others.

 If you're looking at a pair of cables that only seem to be differentiated by how many black bands there are on their connectors, this is the guide for you.
 Here's everything you need to know about TS and TRS cables, and why you want to pick one over the other.

-For more information on different audio cables, have a look at our complete audio cable types guide.
+For more information on different audio cables, have a look at our complete audio cable types guide

-What is a TS Cable?
+What is a TS Cable and Mono Signal?

-TS cables, or Tip/Sleeve cables, are audio cables which feature just two contact points, the titular tip and sleeve.
+TS cables, or Tip/Sleeve cables, are audio cables that feature just two contact points, the titular tip and sleeve.
 The signal wire sends the audio through the tip, while the ground wire passes through the sleeve, helping to protect the signal from interference.
 They typically are used to carry mono, single channel audio signals (and are sometimes called mono cables because of it), like those of electric guitars, guitar effects pedals, and single switch amps, connecting them together and to audio mixing equipment.

-TS cable connectors come in a few different shapes and sizes, from the standard 1/4-inch used in most musical instruments, to the 1/8-inch (3.5mm) and 1/16-inch (2.5mm) sizes used in computers and handheld devices.
+TS cable connectors come in a few different shapes and sizes, from the standard 1/4-inch used in most musical instruments to the 1/8-inch (3.5mm) and 1/16-inch (2.5mm) sizes used in computers and handheld devices.

 You can tell a TS cable from its peers, by the fact that it has a single black band dividing the tip and stem portions of the connector.